fightforthefuture/theworldfornetneutrality.com/index.md

 <div class="section intro">

-# Our 200+ global organizations and companies are concerned that the FCC’s rollback of Title II net neutrality could negatively impact the world’s shared Internet ecosystem.
+# Our 200+ global organizations and companies are concerned that the FCC’s net neutrality repeal could negatively impact the world’s shared Internet ecosystem.

 * [Businesses](#businesses)
 * [Sign On](#signon)